MLH/mlh-hackathon-organizer-guide/index.md

 **3. Collect quotes**

-* Use [Sharethebus](https://www.sharethebus.com) to organize all buses to your event and requests quotes directly from them.
-They’re experts in the bus industry, and will look around until they find you the best quotes.

 * Use [BusRates.com](http://www.busrates.com/) to sort bus companies by number of buses available, number of seats, bus ages, and cost.
 We recommend only requesting quotes from companies with 4 star ratings or above.

+* [Sharethebus](https://www.sharethebus.com) allows you to organize buses to your event in a central dashboard and request quotes directly from bus companies.
+They also will help you compare and find the cheapest bus company.
+The companies on Sharethebus are pre-vetted so you don't have to worry about ratings.

 * Questions to ask